HTML/Web-Site Development Course

 What You Will Learn

-This course is designed to provide a working knowledge of HTML and the World-Wide Web for business people and design professionals who want to create or maintain Internet or Intranet web sites.
-Class discussion and exercises cover —
+This class is designed to provide a working knowledge of HTML and the World-Wide Web for people who want to create or maintain Internet or Intranet web sites.
+Class discussion and hands-on exercises cover —

 - History and development of the Internet and the World-Wide Web,